Sign into Azure with a service principal using the Azure CLI

 Important

-If you want to avoid displaying your password on console and are using az login interactively, use the read -s command under bash.
+To avoid displaying your password on console when using az login interactively, use the read -s command under bash.

 Under PowerShell, use the Get-Credential cmdlet.